 Congressional App Challenge

 We are pleased to announce the 2016 Congressional App Challenge (CAC), a competition designed to engage students from across the country in computer science and coding.
 More than ever before, Science, Technology, Engineering and Math (STEM) skills, including computer science, are vital to compete in the workforce, to build a culture of innovation and to spur economic growth.
 The competition is intended to promote student engagement in STEM fields and to encourage them to pursue skills that will serve them throughout their careers.
-Students in grades 8-12 are encouraged to compete against their peers by creating and exhibiting an app for mobile, tablet, or computer devices on a platform of their choice.
+All elementary, middle and high school students up to seniors in high school are encouraged to compete against their peers by creating and exhibiting an app for mobile, tablet, or computer devices on a platform of their choice.

-The 2016 CAC is open to all students in grades 8-12 who live or attend school in the Fifth Congressional District of Indiana.
-Students entering the competition must subit their app to Challenge.gov during the Competition Submission Period between 12:00 p.m.
+The 2016 CAC is open to any student who is in elementary school to students who are seniors in high school and who live or attend school in the Fifth Congressional District of Indiana.
+Students entering the CAC must submit their app to the competition during the Competition Submission Period between 12:00 p.m.
 ET on July 18, 2016 and 12:00 p.m.
 ET, November 2, 2016.

 An expert panel of judges will evaluate submissions based on the following criteria: